ergest/sql_patterns/Book/chap5.md

 Conversion Error: date field value out of range: "2021-12--01", expected format is (YYYY-MM-DD)
 ```

-The extra dash in this case messes up conversion.
-Same thing can happen if you try to convert a string to a number and the formatting is malformed or the data is not a number.
+The extra dash in this case messes up automatic conversion, but the date itself was correct.
+What if you try to convert a string to a number and the data is not numeric?
 ```sql
 --listing 5.4
 SELECT CAST('2o21' as INT);